Anti-Money Laundering Policy & Procedures

 Office of Foreign Assets Control Screening

-These policies are part of MIRWORK’s Compliance Program, which was developed, and continues to develop, to ensure we satisfy all legal and regulatory requirements to maintain ethical business practices.
-MIRWORK has committed to not doing business with individuals or businesses who are sanctioned by OFAC or appear on the Specially Designated Nationals (SDN) list.
+These policies are part of SEOSPRINT’s Compliance Program, which was developed, and continues to develop, to ensure we satisfy all legal and regulatory requirements to maintain ethical business practices.
+SEOSPRINT has committed to not doing business with individuals or businesses who are sanctioned by OFAC or appear on the Specially Designated Nationals (SDN) list.
 MIRWORK will comply with legal and regulatory requirements related to sanctioned entities.

 The Compliance Team and Trade Team management are responsible for training the Trade Team in identifying and reporting any red flags or potential red flags in the course of their relationships with customers.
 Should any red flags be detected and reported, they will be analyzed and results of that analysis will be included in project information communicated with the Approval Committee, the final decision makers on project funding.